-Islander descent by an eligible psychologist if:

-- (a) either: - a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible psychologist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible psychologist gives a written report to the referring medical practitioner mentioned in paragraph (b): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to the service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year

-Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75

-SPEECH PATHOLOGY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible speech pathologist if:

-- (a) either: - i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible speech pathologist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and
+IED HEALTH SERVICES FOR DUS AUSTRALIANS WHO HAVE HAD A CHECK Islander descent by an eligible psychologist if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow- allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible psychologist by a medical practitioner using a referral that has been issued by the Department or a referral form that substantially complies with the issued by the Department; and (c) the person is not an admitted patient of a hospital; and (d) the service is provided to the person individually and in person; and (e) the service is of at least 20 minutes duration; and (f) after the service, the eligible psychologist gives a written report to the referring medical pra mentioned in paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; or (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of - in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year (See para MN.11.1 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 SPEECH PATHOLOGY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible speech pathologist if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible speech pathologist by a medical practitioner using a referrence form that has been issued by the Department or a referral form that substantially complies with form issued by the Department; and 81360 (c) the person is not an admitted patient of a hospital; and